mz3r0/python-at-a-glance/README.md

 The examples use self-documenting expressions, added in Python 3.8.

 **The files are not meant to be run as a script.
 Only some output is displayed.
 Read and type or copy-paste the code yourself in Python's interpreter, chunk by chunk.**

+---

+Used to be part of an older repository that ended up cluttered, creating the need to separate my Python notes from the web-dev-related and other misc stuff.